amaurycarvalho/msxbas2rom/README.md

 ### USAGE

-Use command below to transform your Basic program from plain text code to a tokenized form on a ROM file.
+Use command below to transform your Basic program from plain text code into a tokenized form on a ROM file.

 	  msxbas2rom test.bas